Shavuot: Greenery

-According to the Midrash, Mount Sinai suddenly blossomed with Flowers in anticipation of the giving of the Torah on its summit.
-It is for this reason that, in fact, Persian Jews refer to the Holiday of Shavuot by an entirely different name, namely, "The Mo'ed of Flowers" (موعد گل) in Persian (their daily language), and never as the Hebrew word "Shavuot" (which means "weeks").
+In many Jewish communities, there is a tradition to decorate homes and synagogues with plants, flowers and leafy branches on Shavuot.
+In fact, Persian Jews referred to the holiday as "The Mo'ed of Flowers" (موعد گل) in Persian, and never as "Shavuot".

-Shavuot is one of the three Mo'edim ("appointed times") in the five Books of Moses: The Mo'ed (מועד) of the first month [Nisan], (i.e. Passover), The Mo'ed of Weeks [Flowers], (i.e. Shavuot), and The Mo'ed of Sukkah (i.e., Succot).
-The conglomerate name for these three "Pilgrimage Festivals" amongst All Jewish communities the world over is "Shalosh Regalim" (שלוש רגלים), literally "the Three Legs" because in ancient times the way people traveled to the "appointed place" (Jerusalem) at the "appointed time" (Mo'ed) was by walking there with their "legs" (regelim).
-This idea is translated into English as a "pilgrimage".
-The text of the Kiddush recited over wine is therefore identical, except for the reference to the particular celebration.
+A common reason given for this custom is the story that Mount Sinai suddenly blossomed with flowers in anticipation of the giving of the Torah on its summit.
+This idea is first mentioned in medieval Ashkenazi sources such as Maharil.
+In another interpretation, flowers represent the Jewish people, which received a covenant with God on this date.
+Other reasons have been suggested as well.

-For this reason, many Jewish families traditionally decorate their homes and synagogues with plants, flowers and leafy branches in remembrance of the "sprouting of Mount Sinai" on the day of the Giving of the Torah, namely the seeing and hearing of the 10Commandments.
 Some synagogues decorate the bimah with a canopy of flowers and plants so that it resembles a chuppah, as Shavuot is mystically referred to as the day the matchmaker (Moses) brought the bride (the nation of Israel) to the chuppah (Mount Sinai) to marry the bridegroom (God); the ketubah (marriage contract) was the Torah.
-Some Eastern Sephardi communities read out a ketubah between God and Israel, composed by Rabbi Israel ben Moses Najara as part of the service.
+Some Eastern Sephardi communities read out a ketubah between God and Israel, composed by Israel ben Moses Najara as part of the service.
 This custom was also adopted by some Hasidic communities, particularly from Hungary.

 The Vilna Gaon cancelled the tradition of decorating with trees because it too closely resembles the Christian decorations for their holidays.